 PR is one of the most diverse, exciting, and complicated roles out there.
-It requires a whole bunch of skills, from research and analysis to building relationships (yes, this is a skill, and not an easy one!).
+It requires a whole bunch of skills, from research and analysis to building relationships (yes, this is a skill and not an easy one!).
 PR involves numerous roles and can mean almost anything in terms of responsibilities, depending on the company's vision and resources.
 Usually, the bigger the company is, the more professionals are involved in handling different aspects of public relations.
 But what about startups?
-There, as many of us know all too well, you usually have a single person doing a million of different tasks.
+There, as many of us know all too well, you usually have a single person doing a million different tasks.

 In this case, quality PR is impossible (or at least ridiculously hard) without a good set of tools.
 As you might've guessed, that's what we did: we compiled the list of best tools for startups.

 This is a list of best cheap or free tools for PR beginners and professionals.
 Some of these tools are mutually exclusive, so don't worry: you won't need seven tools to do your job.
 All of them, however, are worth checking out to know which ones suit you best.

 HARO ( ‘Help A Reporter Out’ ) is the largest free quote-mention service in the English-speaking world, now acquired by Cision.
 It connects journalists and bloggers with relevant expert sources.
 Sources (that's you) get an automated email with quote requests from journalists and bloggers every day.